 Depending on its needs and the type of application selected, the organization may decide that acceptable uses should be limited to logistical communications (scheduling calls or meetings) or a slightly broader category of nonsubstantive communications.
 Alternatively, acceptable uses may include specific types of business communications or other special circumstances.
 For example, in the incident response field, using out-of-band communications has long been an accepted and highly recommended practice.
-Ephemeral messaging may also be advisable for certain internal investigations involving cross-border matters where counsel is seeking to protect information from third parties to better ensure that the matter is addressed with strict confidentiality.
-Finally, ephemeral messaging might be used for one-way communication from the organization to recipients where, at the same time, a backend system would store the substance and metadata of the communication.
-57

-Having a member of the executive team on the committee will help ensure senior management support for this effort and can promote acceptance of ephemeral messaging application(s) and associated policies and practices.
+59. Having a member of the executive team on the committee will help ensure senior management support for this effort and can promote acceptance of ephemeral messaging application(s) and associated policies and practices.

-See Favro, supra note 44, at \6.
+60. See Favro, supra note 44, at \6.